 Immerse yourself in university life by staying in a residence hall or apartment on the beautiful UW campus.
 You'll be just a short walk from classrooms, libraries, computing centers, cafes and other facilities.

 The following UW International & English Language Programs offer special housing package plans for summer sessions.
-These packages include residence hall housing and a prepaid meal card.
 Some packages allow for early arrival or late departure for an additional fee.
-Package details will be available in early 2017.

 Residence hall and apartment space on the UW campus is available for IELP students during winter, spring and summer quarters.
 Normally, all students who apply for housing during these quarters will be assigned to some form of housing.
 In autumn quarter, on-campus housing is generally unavailable for IELP students due to high demand from matriculated UW students.

 To apply for housing on campus, you must first be admitted to your program.
 You will also need to set up your UW NetID; to do so, follow the instructions that came with your offer of admission.
 Once you have your UW NetID, go to the Application and Assignment home page to begin the application process.
 The earlier you submit your application, the better the chance of getting your preferred location.

 If you attend one of the programs at our downtown Seattle location, you can still choose to live on the main UW campus.
 Buses run frequently between main campus and downtown Seattle.